shahriar08/TourSphere-client-side/README.md

 - Easily Book from our website

 ## Upcoming Features
--Cash on delivery also available soon
+- Cash on delivery also available soon
 - Payment getway will be added soon
 ### Live site link
 https://toursphere-69e8a.web.app/